 The next question that comes to our mind is installing and testing this new OS on our normal PCs.
 Thanks to virtualization technology.
 We can do that with the Windows built-in Hyper-V feature or VMware and VirtualBox.
 In this guide, let me show you where to download the Windows 2022 server ISO/VHDX file and install it on VirtualBox using your normal Windows 10 or 11 computer.

-Secure-Core servers, TPM 2.0, Virtualization-based security, firmware protection are some of the key security improvements.
-Also, Microsoft implements HTTPS and TLS 1.3 enabled connectivity by default.
+Some key security improvements include secure-Core servers, TPM 2.0, Virtualization-based security, and firmware protection.
+Also, Microsoft implements HTTPS, and TLS 1.3 enabled connectivity by default.
 Improvements in DNS resolution also can be seen in this new OS which can prevent DNS hacks and poisoning.

-Other considerable enhancements in monitoring Azure, on-premise and hybrid environment and also networking and Hyper-V improvements are available in the new server OS.
+Other considerable enhancements in monitoring Azure, on-premise and hybrid environments, networking, and Hyper-V improvements are available in the new server OS.
 To find out more new features, do check the official feature list.

 Also, note that when we install Windows 2022 on VirtualBox (or any virtualization environment), we can’t check the all-new features.
 Some of these features will only work when we install the server OS on the physical hardware.

 1) Download the Windows 2022 server from the official site here.
 You may need to provide your details to download the file.

 2) Download and install the latest Oracle VirtualBox software (if you don’t have it already on your host computer).

 3) Make sure you have enough hardware resources to allocate.
 Minimum 2GB RAM, recommended is more than 4GB.